jackman993/IS-LM-Macroeconomic-Foundations-and-Dynamic-Parameter-Reflection/README.md

 # ISLM_v02: Analytic IS–LM Model, Neural Approximation, and QQSS Dynamic Shock Prototype

-This repository contains Prototype 0.1 of an IS–LM analytic equilibrium solver, a neural surrogate model, and an experimental four-state QQSS dynamic shock module.
-The system serves as a conceptual testbed for dynamic parameter reflection and macroeconomic simulation.

----

-## Overview

-This prototype system includes:

-### 1. Analytic IS–LM Equilibrium Solver
-A closed-form solver that computes simultaneous equilibrium (Y, r) based on fiscal and monetary parameters.
-Used as the ground-truth generator for surrogate training.

-### 2. Neural Surrogate Model (ISLM NeuroCore)
-A trained neural network mapping:
-(G, T, M, P) → (Y, r)

-Useful for embedding the IS–LM mechanism into larger dynamic systems without repeatedly solving the analytic form.

-### 3. QQSS Dynamic Shock Module (Prototype 0.1)
-A four-state dynamical system that reacts to external shocks and produces reflected fiscal parameters.
-Currently generates small, over-damped perturbations and weak coupling to macro variables.

-### 4. End-to-End Pipeline
-shock → QQSS state → effective fiscal variables → IS–LM equilibrium

----

-## Prototype Status (Completed)

-- Analytic IS–LM model with closed-form equilibrium
-- Training data generator for supervised learning
-- Trained neural surrogate model included
-- Four-state QQSS dynamic module
-- End-to-end simulation pipeline executes without errors

----

-## Current Limitations

-- QQSS dynamics are over-damped and do not generate oscillatory cycles
-- Weak mapping from QQSS states to fiscal/monetary parameters
-- Parameters not yet calibrated for realistic macroeconomic behavior
-- Not intended for policy or empirical analysis in current form

----

-## Future Directions

-- Introduce complex eigenvalues to produce stable oscillatory macro-dynamics
-- Strengthen QQSS → (G, T, M, P) coupling
-- Interpret each QQSS channel as an economic factor
-  (expectation shock, external demand, financial stress, policy noise)
-- Target behavior: 3–5% Y deviation from a moderate single shock
+This repository contains Prototype 0.1 of an IS–LM analytic equilibrium solver, a neural surrogate model, and an experimental QQSS four-state dynamic shock module.
+The system is intended as a conceptual testbed for dynamic parameter reflection and macroeconomic simulation.

+## Files Included

+ISLMMode.py
+ISLMqqss_module.py
+ISLMdata_generator.py
+ISLMtrain.py
+simulate_islm_equilibrium.py
+islm_neurocore_model.ckpt (in models/)
+Simulation logs and plots (in output/)
+PyTorch Lightning logs (in lightning_logs/)
+ISLM_QQSS_NOTES.md (in docs/)
+paper.pdf (in docs/ssrn/)
+.gitignore
+README.md

+This listing avoids tree-format folders so that GitHub renders consistently.

+## Prototype Status

+### Completed
+- Analytic IS–LM model with closed-form equilibrium.
+- Data generator for supervised learning.
+- Neural surrogate model (trained checkpoint included).
+- QQSS four-state dynamic module.
+- End-to-end simulation pipeline executes without errors.

+### Current Limitations
+- QQSS is over-damped and does not generate oscillatory macro cycles.
+- Coupling from QQSS states to policy variables is intentionally weak.
+- Parameters have not been calibrated for realistic macroeconomic behavior.
+- Not intended for empirical or policy evaluation in the current form.

+### Future Directions
+- Introduce complex eigenvalues to produce stable oscillations.
+- Strengthen QQSS-to-policy mappings.
+- Map QQSS channels to interpretable macroeconomic forces.
+- Target behavior: moderate shocks should cause 3–5% movements in output with stable interest-rate variation.

 ---